GoogleChrome/web.dev/src/site/content/en/webassembly/compiling-mkbitmap-to-webassembly/index.md

      user, and only the `make install` phase executed with root privileges.

- If you follow these steps, you hopefully end up with two executables, `potrace` and `mkbitmap`—the latter is the focus of this article.
+ By following these steps, you should end up with two executables, `potrace` and `mkbitmap`—the latter is the focus of this article.
 You can verify it worked correctly by running `mkbitmap --version`.
 Here is the output of all four steps from my machine, heavily trimmed for brevity:

 Step 1, `./configure`: